ashmita14/ashmita14/README.md

 - I am currently working on studying the interaction of patch potentials of a conductor plate with an optically trapped quantum dot in a harmonic potential, placed approximately 200nm above the plate.
 - Previously I have worked on the topics of axions in particle physics and cosmology, AdS black-holes, neutrino physics, indirect detection of dark matter and basics of quantum field theory.

-Please look into the repository "ashmita14" to find my project reports and codes.
+Please look into the repository "ashmita14" to find my project reports and codes, which have been organised into different branches.

 Contact Information :
 - Email : ashmitapanda14@gmail.com